Naum Gabo: Early life and education

 Gabo grew up in a Jewish family of six children in the provincial Russian town of Bryansk, where his father, Boris (Berko) Pevsner, worked as an engineer.
 Gabo's older brother was the fellow Constructivist artist Antoine Pevsner, leading Gabo to change his name to avoid any confusion.
-He was a fluent in German, French, and English, in addition to his native Russian.
+He was fluent in German, French, and English, in addition to his native Russian.
 The command of several languages contributed greatly to Gabo's mobility throughout his career.

 In 1910, after schooling in Kursk, Gabo entered Munich University to study medicine.
 He then switched to natural science, as well as having attended art history lectures by the historian Heinrich Wölfflin.
 In 1912, Gabo transferred to an engineering school in Munich, where he discovered abstract art and met the noted painter Wassily Kandinsky.
 A year later, Gabo moved to Paris to join Antoine, who was already established as a painter.
 Engineering training was key to the development of Gabo's sculptural work that often integrated machined elements.
 During this time, he was highly acclaimed by many critics and won awards such as the Logan Medal of the Arts (1954) and the A. W. Mellon Lectures in the Fine Arts (1959).